Russians in Ukraine: Ukraine after the dissolution of the Soviet Union

 The Russian Cultural Center in Lviv has been attacked and vandalized on several occasions.
 On January 22, 1992, it was raided by UNA-UNSO led by a member of the Lviv Oblast Council.

 According to the 2001 Ukrainian Census the percentage of Russian population tends to be higher in the east and south in the country.

 Following the dissolution of the Soviet Union, Ukraine became an independent state.
 This independence was supported by the referendum in all regions of Ukrainian SSR, including those with large Russian populations.
 A study of the National Academy of Sciences of Ukraine found that in 1991, 75% of ethnic Russians in Ukraine no longer identified themselves with the Russian nation.
 In the December 1991 Ukrainian independence referendum 55% of the ethnic Russians in Ukraine voted for independence.

-The return of Crimean Tatars has resulted in several high-profile clashes over land ownership and employment rights.
+The return of Crimean Tatars has resulted in high-profile clashes over land ownership and employment rights.

-In 1994 a referendum took place in the Donetsk Oblast and the Luhansk Oblast, with around 90% supporting the Russian language gaining status of an official language alongside Ukrainian, and for the Russian language to be an official language on a regional level; however, the referendum was annulled by the Kyiv government.
+In 1994 a referendum took place in the Donetsk Oblast and the Luhansk Oblast, with around 90% supporting the Russian language gaining status of an official language alongside Ukrainian, and for the Russian language to be an official language on a regional level.
+The referendum was annulled by the Kyiv government.

-Much controversy has surrounded the reduction of schools with Russian as their main language of instruction.
-In 1989, there were 4,633 schools with Russian as the main instruction language, and by 2001 this number fell to 2,001 schools or 11.8% of the total in the country.
-A significant number of these Russian schools were converted into schools in with both Russian and Ukrainian language classes.
+The reduction of schools with Russian as their main language of instruction has been controversial.
+In 1989, there were 4,633 schools with Russian as the main instruction language, and by 2001 this number had decreased to 2,001 schools or 11.8% of the total in the country.
+A number of these Russian schools were converted into schools in with both Russian and Ukrainian language classes.
 By 2007, 20% of pupils in public schools studied in Russian classes.